Harlequln/C2M11X-Highway_Driving/README.md

 relative to the road were already sorted out in the generation step.

 As for the collision determination, a simple circle-to-circle collision check is performed.
 Three circles define each vehicle's contour.
-As computational efficient as the constant velocity prediction model is, it shows its issues here.
+The simple constant velocity prediction model shows its issues here.
 Since it only considers the movement of the other vehicles along the road, their lane changes can not be predicted by it.
 This is a hazard to the ego vehicle.
-We will therefore consider possible lane changes in a different
-manner: If the vehicle is not near the center of its current lane, it could be about to change the lane.
+We will therefore consider possible lane changes in a different manner: If the vehicle is not near the center of its current lane, it could be about to change the lane.
 Conservatively, it will be treated as like being in both its current and the nearest adjacent lane.
 Of course, this is also a very basic approach.
 There are many other prediction models out there, e.g., data driven approaches or multi-modal estimators.
-However, this is also an area of active research and beyond the scope of this project.
+However, the integration of an advanced prediction model is beyond the scope of this project.

 There may be cases in which no feasible or collision free trajectory could be determined.
-Then, the ego vehicle switches from the ``SCN::STANDARD`` into the ``SCN::RECOVERY`` mode.
+Then, the ego vehicle switches from the `SCN::STANDARD` into the `SCN::RECOVERY` mode.
 The same process is repeated with eased feasibility constraints: safety before comfort.
-If still no viable trajectory could be found, the ``SCN::EMERGENCY`` mode gets active.
+If still no viable trajectory could be found, the `SCN::EMERGENCY` mode gets active.
 The feasibility constraints are further eased, and the hierarchical zero/one collision check is replaced by a cost based approach.
-It may be better to have a trajectory with a *controlled* collision, than no trajectory at all.
+It may be better to have a trajectory with a controlled collision, than no trajectory at all.
 To assure, that the potential collision has as low an impact as possible, the trajectory cost increases with each collision event, taking into account the degree of overlap, and the velocity difference of the involved vehicles.